capsseminar/Fall-2019/README.md

 :blue_book: **Lecture 4 - Reinforcement Learning**

-* *Guiding question*: How can machines learn from interacting with the environment?
+* *Guiding questions*: How can machines learn from interacting with the environment?
 With what  limitations and risks?
 What are the key tradeoffs involved in reinforcement learning?
 How do they parallel and diverge from human learning?
 How can human-machine teaming be leveraged – and to what ends?

 * *Topics covered*: Dynamic data acquisition, goals and rewards, exploration vs exploitation, online vs offline learning, model-based vs model-free learning, human-machine teaming